-The Guggenheim Gallery sponsors an annual schedule of exhibitions by professional artists, students and community arts organizations.
+The Guggenheim Gallery sponsors an annual schedule of exhibitions by professional artists, students and arts organizations.
 As part of the regular programming, the Guggenheim Gallery is proud to host a variety of collaborations with area institutions including: Confronting Nature: Silenced Voices with Cal State Fullerton, Art and Architecture with ten Southern California museums and galleries, and the 1994 Orange County Olympic Arts Festival.
 Solo exhibitions by internationally known California artists such as Manuel Ocampo and Tim Hawkinson alternate with group exhibitions.
 Chapman students mount group exhibitions each semester and are required to show their work individually as juniors and seniors.
-When classes are not in session, the gallery also hosts community arts organizations such as So.
+When classes are not in session, the gallery also hosts arts organizations such as So.
 Cal.
 Artists, the Orange Unified School District, the Orange Art Association, and the Orange PTA sponsor exhibitions.

 The Department of English produces three major publications (Elephant Tree, Panther, Prowl) in which all content is created by students in the Creative Writing and Journalism programs.

 Students are encouraged to take advantage of these opportunities during their stay at Chapman.

 Wilkinson College is proud to be the home of the university art collections, including the Escalette Permanent Collection of Art.